brob/eleventy-plugin-blog-tools/sample/index.md

 {% codepen "http://codepen.io/brob/pen/vGRBeQ/", {tabs: "css,result", height: "500"}  %}

-{% blockquote "Bryan Robinson" %}This is a quote by the person in the citation{% endblockquote %}
+{% blockquote "Bryan Robinson", "newclass" %}This is a quote by the person in the citation{% endblockquote %}